-Table D-4 New Data Fields in Final Table
+Table D- 4 New Data Fields in Final Table

 Field Derivation of Contents Facility ID Facility ID used in TRI reporting, unique for each facility.
-SubLat SubLong Coordinates originally submitted by each reporting facility as reported in the current year TRI data freeze.
+SubmitLat SubmitLong Coordinates originally submitted by each reporting facility as reported in the current year TRI data freeze.
 NOTE: This field may not match the submitted coordinates used to map the facility in the RSEI model, as the submitted coordinates are taken preferentially from the internal EPA dataset 'Pref94D.'
-PreferLat PreferLong QA'd coordinates derived by EPA for each reporting facility as listed in the current year TRI data freeze.
+PreferredLat PreferredLong QA'd coordinates derived by EPA for each reporting facility as listed in the current year TRI data freeze.
 NOTE: This field may not match the preferred coordinates used to map the facility in the RSEI model, as the submitted coordinates are taken preferentially from the internal EPA dataset 'Pref94D.'
 Latitude Longitude These are the final coordinates that will be used in the RSEI model.
 Their derivation depends on what is in the 'FINAL_SOURCE' field (see below).
 LatLongSource QA_GDT.
-Ultimate source is geocoded data using GDT software, performed either by EPA in 1998 or by TCS in the current year for EPA.
-Substituted for low-quality TRI lat/longs (see Section 3.4) QA_TRI.
-Ultimate source is TRI, as reported either in 'Pref94D' or in the 'Facility' table in the current year TRI data freeze.
-Coordinates could not be replaced by geocoded results (see Section 3.4).
-HQPREFER.
-Ultimate source is 'PREF_LAT' and 'PREF_LONG' in 'Pref94D'.
+Ultimate source is geocoded data using GDT software, performed either by EPA in 1998 or by TCS in the current year for EPA, or the address-matched records from the LRT.
+Compared to low-quality TRI lat/longs and determined to be more accurate (see Section 4.4) QA_TRI.
+Ultimate source is TRI, as reported either in Pref94D or in the 'Facility' table in the current year TRI data freeze.
+Compared to geocoded coordinates and determined to be more accurate (see Section 4.4).
+HQ PREFER.
+Ultimate source is 'PREF_LAT' and 'PREF_LONG' in Pref94D.
 Originally selected as High Quality Preferred Lat/longs; no comparison to geocoded results was performed.
+HQ LRT.
+Ultimate source is the high-quality LRT coordinates.
+Originally selected as High Quality Lat/longs; no comparison to geocoded results was performed.
 TRI_NOGDT.
-Ultimate source is TRI, as reported either in 'Pref94D' or in the 'Facility' table in the current year TRI data freeze.
+Ultimate source is TRI, as reported either in Pref94D or in the 'Facility' table in the current year TRI data freeze.
 One of approximately 400 facilities with TRI coordinates that did not have geocoding results to compare against.
 GDT_NOTRI.
 Ultimate source is geocoded data using GDT software, either by EPA in 1998 or by TCS in the current year for EPA.
 Adopted without comparison because no TRI coordinates were available.
+MANUAL.
+Checked by hand and corrected, either using a map or by transposing digits or coordinates.
+ZIP.
+Zip code centroid used, found on internet look-up table.
+LRT.
+LRT coordinates adopted during final QA process- facility's initial coordinates failed plotting.